learn-co-curriculum/react-rails-project-setup-guide/README.md

 #### Configuring Gems

-We recommend adding the [ActiveModelSerializers][ams] gem to your project. `cd` into the project folder and run:
+We recommend adding the [ActiveModelSerializers][ams] gem to your project:

 ```console
 $ bundle add active_model_serializers